saltstack/salt/doc/topics/windows/windows-package-manager.rst

         salt-minion-py3:
             2019.2.3

-You can tell by how the software name is displayed which software is managed by Salt and which software is not.
-When Salt finds a match in the winrepo database it displays the short name as defined in the software definition file.
+The software name indicates whether the software is managed by Salt or not.

+If Salt finds a match in the winrepo database then the software name is the short name as defined in the package definition file.
 It is usually a single-word, lower-case name.

-All other software names will be displayed with the full name as they are shown in Add/Remove Programs.
-So, in the return above, you can see that Git (git), Nullsoft Installer (nsis), Python 3.7 (python3_x64) and Salt (salt-minion-py3) all have a corresponding software definition file.
-The others do not.
+All other software names are displayed as the full name as shown in Add/Remove Programs.
+In the above example, Git (git), Nullsoft Installer (nsis), Python 3.7 (python3_x64), Salt (salt-minion-py3) have corresponding package definition file and are managed by Salt while Frhed 1.6.0, GNU Privacy guard, GPG4win are not managed by Salt.

-List Available Versions
+List available versions
 =======================

+Use :mod:`pkg.list_available <salt.modules.win_pkg.list_available>` to display the list of version(s)
-You can query the available version of a package using :mod:`pkg.list_available <salt.modules.win_pkg.list_available>` and passing the name of the software:
+of a package available for installation.
+You can pass the name of the software in the command.
+You can refer to the software by its ``name`` or its ``full_name`` surrounded by quotes.

 .. code-block:: bash